 The facts about getting critical illness insurance with Diabetes

-In the world of underwriting, several providers are now offering Type 2 Diabetes Critical Illness Cover.
-In the past, very few providers were offering this product for Diabetes sufferers, and premiums were also expensive.
-Thankfully, this is now changing, and if you have Diabetes, taking out critical illness insurance may be a worthwhile option.
+Several insurers are now offering Critical Illness Cover for people with type 2 diabetes.
+In the past, very few insurance companies offered this type of cover for people with diabetes, or it was just too expensive.
+Thankfully, this is changing, and if you have diabetes, taking out critical illness insurance could be an option.

 What does Diabetes critical illness insurance cost?

-Critical illness cover is slightly different to life insurance in the sense that it is designed to provide a lump sum payment if you are diagnosed with a critical or serious illness.
-Most people relate this type of cover to Cancer, which is the biggest reason for claims for critical illness cover.
+Critical illness cover is slightly different from life insurance because it is designed to provide a lump sum payment if you are diagnosed with a critical or serious illness.
+Most people relate this type of cover to Cancer, which is the biggest reason for the claim for critical illness cover.